 Finning is the process of generating propulsion by moving our scuba fins.

 We highly recommend using fins when snorkeling as well, because they greatly increase the safety factor when snorkeling.
 They enable you to move much easier through the water.
-If there was never any current or waves or wind, that would not be such a big deal, but Nicole and I have many times tried to swim without fins in those conditions and found it nearly impossible.
+If there was never any current or waves or wind, that would not be such a big deal, but I have many times tried to swim without a pair of fins in those conditions and found it nearly impossible.
 In fact we are so used to fins, that when we don’t have them on swimming we find how hard it is to move.